Back to TOC

-If you have 1 pound of worms then that's 1 pound of poop.
+If you there is 1 pound of worms then that can add up to a lot of worm castings.
 That's why red wigglers are called composting worms.

 When it comes to being picky about eating, just about anything that grows from the ground is fair game for worms.
 That's what they were created for, to eat the decaying matter and turn it into food for the next generation of plant life.